zzxwill/odps/intl.en-US/User Guide/Common commands/Instance.md

 **Action:**

 Stop specified instance.
-Instance status must be Running.
+The instance must be in the Running status.

 **Examples:**